OfferZen-Community/arinsuretech/README.md

 - [Video tutorial: Building AR content in Vuforia](https://www.youtube.com/watch?v=9XikHnTiukk&list=PLX2vGYjWbI0Thl0pOCbKWrbbiw7RWiRG7)
 - [Scripting in Unity: From Beginner to Advanced](https://unity3d.com/learn/tutorials/s/scripting) - *Note that C# is the only available language now.
 JS and Boo are gone!*

+### Vuforia Database
+At the Make Day, you will have several images to use as ImageTargets in Vuforia and we created a Vuforia database with all those images pre loaded.
+You can download it [here](https://raw.githubusercontent.com/OfferZen-Make/arinsuretech/master/MakeDatabase.unitypackage).

 ### Contributions
 Take a peak at what other Makers already shared in Slack during this course in the [CONTRIBUTIONS.md](https://github.com/OfferZen-Make/arinsuretech/blob/master/CONTRIBUTIONS.md) file.